Definition of Learning Curve

-A common learning curve shows that the cumulative average time to complete a manual task which involves learning will decrease 20% whenever volume doubles.
-This is referred to as an 80% learning curve.
+A common learning curve shows that the cumulative average time to complete a manual task (in which learning is involved) will decrease 20% whenever the cumulative volume doubles.
+This common learning curve (where the cumulative average time decreases by 20%) is known as an 80% learning curve.

-Improvements in technology can mean time and cost reductions beyond those in the learning curve.
+Improvements in technology can also result in time and cost reductions beyond those in the learning curve.
 For example, software may become available to assist in the design and coding, computer processing speeds might increase, there may be lower costs of processing and storage, etc.

 In accounting, the learning curve is important for setting standards, estimating costs, and establishing selling prices.